-Assistant coach Jaren Jackson, who was off a short coaching stint in Canada, returned for another season with the Mad Ants to serve as the new head coach over assistants Kevin Whitted and Doug Noll.
-Jackson led the Mad Ants to a 19-31 record, which qualified for a 5th place finish in the Central Division.
+Assistant coach Jaren Jackson Sr., who was fresh off a short coaching stint in Canada, returned for another season with the Mad Ants to serve as the new head coach aided by assistants Kevin Whitted and Doug Noll.
+Jackson led the Mad Ants to a 19-31 record, which finished fifth place finish in the Central Division.

 After being sidelined by injury, the Mad Ants acquired Chris Hunter out of the University of Michigan.
 In his first season with the Mad Ants, Hunter found himself as a member of the All D-League Second Team and a selection for the 2009 NBA D-League All-Star game - where he put up 12 points for the Blue Team.
 In 47 games with the Mad Ants, Hunter averaged 19.3 points and 9.4 rebounds.
 Before the conclusion of the 2008-09 season, Hunter received a Gatorade Call Up with the New York Knicks.

 At the end of the season, second year Mad Ant Walker Russell set a league record for assists in a season with 509.
 Through that and other success during the season, Russell was awarded to the All D-League Honorable Mention team.
 Along with teammate Chris Hunter, Russell was named to the 2009 NBA D-League All-Star Game, where he finished with 14 points and 8 assists for the Blue Team.
 Russell was the third Mad Ant to receive the D-League Performer of the Week honor (for the week of January 20th) and concluded his second bout with Fort Wayne averaging 16.1 points and a league leading 10.8 assists.